cdktf/cdktf-provider-snowflake/docs/resourceMonitor.go.md

 - *Type:* *f64

-The number of credits allocated monthly to the resource monitor.
+The number of credits allocated to the resource monitor per frequency interval.

+When total usage for all warehouses assigned to the monitor reaches this number for the current frequency interval, the resource monitor is considered to be at 100% of quota.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/resource_monitor#credit_quota ResourceMonitor#credit_quota}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/resource_monitor#credit_quota ResourceMonitor#credit_quota}

 ---